floneum/floneum-site/doc_src/en/user/concepts/structured.md

 # Structured Generation

-By default, models can generate any text, but sometimes you want to limit the output of the model.
-Structured generation allows you to limit what the model can generate.
-For example, you could limit the model to generate a number between 1 and 5 or a list of strings.
+Structured generation is a way to control what a language model can generate.
+While models have the ability to generate any text, structured generation lets you set specific boundaries on the output.
+For instance, you can restrict the model to generate only numbers between 1 and 5, or create a list of specific strings.
+This helps ensure that the generated content aligns with your desired constraints or requirements.